-Students, teachers, researchers, and professionals in the fields of psychology, education, social work, nursing, business, and many other behavioral and social sciences should use the APA style rules.
+Students, teachers, researchers, and professionals in the fields of psychology, education, social work, nursing, and other behavioral and social sciences as well as in business should use the APA style rules.

 Uniform style helps you identify easily key points and findings in a paper.
 It also assists you in presenting in an organized way the information you want to convey to your audience.
 Finally, it allows you to codify with accuracy and respect the elements required in order to give credit to those, who inspired your work.